kjyotika/lgmvip_task1/README.md

 # todolist
-This is a repository for project todo-list using react
+This is a repository for project todo-list using HTML, CSS & JavaScript